- when things were bad they would have days of prayer;

 41. Emphasize the need to raise children away from the negative influence of parents.
 Attribute prejudices, mental blocks and retarding of children to suppressive influence of parents.

-Socialist infiltration tactics utilized a process called "deconstruction," as in Howard Zinn's A Peoples' History of the United States, and in The New York Times' 1619 Project,
+Socialist infiltration tactics utilized an "unlearning" process called "deconstruction," as in Howard Zinn's A Peoples' History of the United States, and in The New York Times' 1619 Project.

 Deconstruction is a cultural gene-replacement therapy, where the old identity is removed and replaced with a new identity: